h2zero/NimBLE-Arduino/README.md

 Beacon examples provided by @beegee-tokyo are in examples/ BLE_Beacon_Scanner, BLE_EddystoneTLM_Beacon, BLE_EddystoneURL_Beacon.

-Change the settings in the `nimconfig.h` file to customize NimBLE to your project, such as increasing max connections, default is 3.
+Change the settings in the `src/nimconfig.h` file to customize NimBLE to your project, such as increasing max connections, default is 3.

 **Note To increase max connections in Arduino it is also required to change the controller max connections defined in sdkconfig.h.**